 Comprehensive Assessment and Planning

 Each corrective failed hair transplant begins with a thorough scalp evaluation to include donor area health, availability of remaining grafts, as well as identification of problem areas from the original surgery.
-High-resolution imaging may be used to measure graft density and hair angle.
+Experts may use high-resolution imaging to measure graft density and hair angle.
 The surgeon then maps out a new plan that maximizes coverage and corrects previous errors.

 Extraction of New Grafts

-Depending on donor availability, new grafts are extracted, often utilizing Follicular Unit Extraction (FUE) to reduce additional scarring.
+Depending on donor availability, surgeons extract new grafts, often utilizing Follicular Unit Extraction (FUE) to reduce additional scarring.
 In cases where the donor area is limited, body hair (e.g., from the beard or chest) may serve as an alternative, yielding graft survival rates of up to 80% in well-managed cases.

 Refinement of Hairline Design

-For patients requiring hairline revision, careful attention is given to blending single-follicle grafts at the front with multi-follicle units further back.
+Experts should give careful attention for patients requiring hairline revision to blending single-follicle grafts at the front with multi-follicle units further back.
 This approach, which varies follicle count and angle, creates a hairline that looks natural even under close inspection.

 Scar Camouflage